After long waits, new pilgrims prepare for return of Hajj, the first major one since COVID-19

 “The waiting period for the pilgrims was doubled,” he said.
 “And when it returns to normal to 100% of our quota, the impact of not having the pilgrimage for two years is still there.”

 To catch up, Indonesia negotiated with Saudi Arabia and received an additional 8,000 spots this year, reaching an all-time high of 229,000.
-Authorities are giving special preference to the elderly.
+Authorities are giving special preference to older people.
 Nearly 67,000 of this year’s pilgrims are above 65, including more than 8,200 above 85.
-The eldest is a 118-year-old woman.
+The oldest is a 118-year-old woman.
 The elderly will get extra services, including first-class flights and special accommodations and health care.

 Husin has spent much of his life awaiting this chance.
 After two decades working as a Pak Ogah, he managed in 2009 to save the 25 million rupiah ($1,680) needed to register for the pilgrimage.
 It took four more years before authorities conveyed the date he would go — 2022, nearly a decade in the future.